Personal Information Protection and Maternity Leave

 Personal Information Protection Law

-PIPL is the first legislation to address misuse of personal data and sets forth mandatory requirements for companies processing such data.
-Though data handling related to human resources do not require the employee’s consent, PIPL does introduce stricter obligations for those handling sensitive personal information, such as biometrics, religious beliefs, medical and health and so forth.
+PIPL is the first legislation to address misuse of personal data.
+It also sets forth mandatory requirements for companies processing such data.
+For human resources, PIPL does introduce stricter obligations for those handling sensitive personal information, such as biometrics, religious beliefs, medical and health and so forth.

 Namely, companies shall obtain specific consent and inform such individuals of the necessity and impact on their rights and interests.
-Therefore, companies should audit the existing personal information processing systems to gain a comprehensive employee data overview and, if necessary, draft specific consent forms aligned with PIPL.
+Therefore, companies should audit the existing personal information processing systems to gain a comprehensive employee data overview.
+If necessary, companies should draft specific consent forms aligned with PIPL.

 Equally, companies may only transfer personal information outside mainland China by fulfilling provisioned conditions.
 Under PIPL, such conditions are generally outlined and require further guidelines for companies to proceed ahead.
-We suggest HR keep abreast of forthcoming related guidelines, especially those handling large volumes of personal information that meet a threshold set by the National Cyberspace Authority.
+We suggest HR keep abreast of forthcoming related guidelines.
+Especially those handling large volumes of personal information that meet the threshold.

 We suggest that companies should conduct an employee consultation process before any amendments are made to employee leave policies and ensure employees are entitled to the legally allocated number of leave days.
 Namely, clear specification of the type of leave and number of days such as maternity leave, paternal leave for working parents and carer’s leave.
 In this manner, companies can reduce the risk of labour disputes since the amendments are consented by employees and blinding.

-For more information on employee policies, we outline why employee policies matter in China workplace: the importance of your employee handbook.
+For more information on employee policies, we outline why employee policies matter in China workplace.

 Both PIPL and extended maternity leave reflects Environment Social and Governance (“ESG”) principles emerging in China.
-As an important international topic, we anticipate ESG to be present in forthcoming legislation in China, however, governed by President Xi Jinping Thought on Socialism with Chinese Characteristics.
+As an important international topic, we anticipate ESG to be present in forthcoming legislation in China.
+However, it shall be governed by President Xi Jinping Thought on Socialism with Chinese Characteristics.

 If you are looking for labour law professionals to evaluate whether your data management or employee policy is compliant with the new legislation, please contact Horizons at firstname.lastname@example.org, and our Partner in charge will be in touch.